BCITO and Ako Aotearoa support neuro-diverse and dyslexic learners

 According to recent statistics, at least 10% of New Zealanders, approximately 750,000 individuals, struggle with dyslexia, while an additional 5% have related neurodiverse conditions.

 “We want kiwis who struggle with dyslexia, or other neuro-diverse conditions to know they’re not alone.
-We also want them to know that their condition doesn’t have to be a barrier to taking part in their apprenticeship – there is support out there,” says Greg Durkin, Acting Director, BCITO.
+We also want them to know that their condition doesn’t have to be a barrier to taking part in their apprenticeship – there is support out there,” says Greg Durkin, Director, BCITO.

 BCITO led an eight-year programme in workforce development for the construction sector, which identified additional support was needed for those with learning impairments and disabilities, including neurodiverse learners and employees.